Tiago João da Silva: Final escape and death

-On December 18, 2005, da Silva was brought to an hospital with bullet wounds to his hands, thorax and head.
+On December 18, 2005, da Silva was brought to a hospital with bullet wounds to his hands, thorax and head.
 Nine days after being captured, he was admitted to the trauma department of HR, nurse 601, to undergo surgery.
 The operation had to be authorized by a responsible person and Fundac located Tiago's father.
 João Antônio da Silva, the father, was taken to HR to release the surgery, but couldn't decide for his son because he arrived completely drunk at the hospital.
 Tiago was thinking the doctors were going to amputate his hand and didn't want to undergo hand surgery.

 João Antônio was in no condition to help Tiago.
 On the night of December 18, one of the surveillance officers missed and the other, at dawn, handcuffed Tiago on the stretcher and went to the bathroom.
 When he returned the patient was no longer there.
 The agent was missing Tiago at 00:30 on Sunday, but only recorded his escape at the duty station of Santo Amaro, at 10:22.
 It was the 39th escape from Tiago João da Silva and also the last.

 At 3 am he was spotted in a gafieira.
 At 4:30 am the Delegacia de Homicídios was informed that there was a body with 14 bullet holes of 380 caliber pistols and 9mm in a square in Boa Viagem.
 Street boys recognized the body as being from Tiago.
-Delegate Ivonete Silva of the Homicide Center said that the characteristics of the murder signaled the desire to exterminate it.
+Delegate Ivonete Silva of the Homicide Center said that the characteristics of the murder signaled the desire to exterminate him.